 While Etsy specializes in handmade goods, it’s also a marketplace for vintage items, the only type of used goods you can sell on the marketplace.
 Etsy considers vintage items to be those that are 20 years old or older.
-This puts limits on the types of used products you can sell on Etsy, so you may find that this isn’t the right marketplace for you.
-However, if you do have vintage items, Etsy can be a lucrative place to sell them.
+This puts limits on the types of used products you can sell, so you may find that this isn’t the right marketplace for you.
+However, if you do have vintage items and decide to start an Etsy store, it can be a lucrative endeavor.

 Etsy charges $0.20 each to list items (for 4 months), and a fixed 3.5% commission.

 Poshmark is an easy solution if you sell used clothing at any price point.
 You can sell apparel for men, women, and kids, and customers can buy directly from their phone with Poshmark’s mobile app.
 The best part of selling on Poshmark is they take care of the financial side of the transaction, send you a prepaid shipping label, and provide customer service for your shoppers.